 If the number of blocks specified in ITRUN is equal to the number of blocks in the file, the file is purged.

-CCE No error with DSN/DS at either end.
+CCE No error with DS/3000 at either end.
 Check IERR for result on the HP 1000.
-If IERR < 0, then there is an FMP error.
-CCL Indicates problems at the HP 3000 end.
-Refer to Appendix A for summary of the RFA error codes.
-This value may also represent a DSN/DS/3000 subsystem or MPE file system error.
-CCG Not used.
+If IERR < error codes.
+This value may also represent a DS/3000 subsystem or MPE file system error.

+Not used.